ysimonx/flutter-tsa-rfc3161/README.md

 ```
 openssl ts -query -data file.txt -no_nonce -sha512 -cert -out file.digicert.tsq
 ```
+## TimeStampResponse : tsr is the one you should save/share

 The tsq TimeStampResponse can be saved or shared as a proof